 About the Bill

-An Act Relative to End of Life Options is modeled after the Oregon Death with Dignity Act, which has been in practice for 20 years without a single instance of abuse or coercion.
-The legislation allows a terminally ill, mentally capable adult with a prognosis of six months or less to live the option to request, obtain and take medication — should they choose — to die peacefully in their sleep if their suffering becomes unbearable.
+A terminally ill, mentally capable adult with a prognosis of six months or less to live the option to request, obtain and ingest medication — should they choose — to die peacefully in their sleep if their suffering becomes unbearable.

 Primary Bill Sponsors

 Regional Advocacy Campaign Manager, Compassion & Choices Action Network